DomBennett/CladeDynamics/README.md

 **Pipeline**

-The pipeline works by calling the pipeline scripts `setup.R`, `run.R` and `clade.R`.
+The pipeline works by calling the pipeline scripts `setup.R` and `run.R`.
 These scripts call stage scripts which can be found in [`/stages`](https://github.com/DomBennett/Project-EDBMM/tree/master/stages).
 The stages scripts depend on custom functions found in the [`/tools`](https://github.com/DomBennett/Project-EDBMM/tree/master/tools) folder.